|

 Notes: “Dark red with a purple edgerich berry, earth, chocolate, truffle, coffee and toast bouquet; medium body, superb fruit, good acid-tannin balance; dry and lingering, superb finish with a rich, long, luscious aftertaste.
 Five to ten years to peak.”

-Jim Gallagher, Jim Gallagher’s Wine Seminars
+Jim Gallagher, Jim Gallagher’s

-With the limited quantity of the 2001 available, the opportunity does not often present itself to open one of these rare bottles.
+January 2008: With the limited quantity of the 2001 available, the opportunity does not often present itself to open one of these rare bottles.
 However, I was able to enjoy this on at least two occasions during 2007, and it continues to be a favorite.
 Elegant and classic in the EMH style, it has begun to take on the characteristics of an older Cabernet.
 It shows no sign of imminent decline, particularly for lovers of aged Cabernet.
 Drink or hold.

-I cannot comment on the current status of the 2000 “Black Cat,” as there are very few bottles remaining anywhere, and I have not personally tasted this wine for at least three years.
+January 3, 2009: I cannot comment on the current status of the 2000 “Black Cat,” as there are very few bottles remaining anywhere, and I have not personally tasted this wine for at least three years.
 If anyone has, please share your experience!

 Limited quantities of library wines are available for purchase